MY VIEW FROM THE COCKPIT

 The Attitude was out of control.
 “Pride disgusts the Lord.”

-Years later, I was a full colonel in the Air Force and I had become very successful designing surgical instruments.
+Years later, I was a full colonel in the Air Force and a full professor at the University of Texas.
+I had become very successful designing surgical instruments.
 Many of those instruments would become the largest selling instruments in the world for specialized surgery.
 The manufacturing company knew I couldn’t receive any money from sales because I was in the military.
-So they gave me compensation by putting my name on the instruments.
-No matter where I went in the world, professionally, people knew my name.
+So they gave me “compensation” by putting my name on the instruments.

-But at home, The Attitude was irritating other people.
+But at home, The Attitude was irritating important people.
 Generals were advised that no one could make that much money for a company without taking a little something under the table.
 I knew the rules and I had not accepted anything.
 But an investigation was held.
 The outcome of that investigation was that I had not done anything wrong.
 But a mindset was implanted in the General’s staff that I was guilty.

 Over the next two years, three more investigations were conducted.
-I was placed under house- arrest; I could only go to work and come home.
+I was placed under house arrest; I could only go to work and come home.
 No formal accusations were ever made, but my Air Force career was destroyed.
 When I should have been respected and at the top of my military and professional career, I was devastated and empty.
 I found myself screaming, “It is not my fault.”
 I felt crushed and alone.
 Hopelessly, I didn’t know where to turn.

 Things were beyond wretched.
 The gods I had been worshipping abandoned me.
 What were those gods?
 I choose to call them the 5 P’s: Pride, Power, Prestige, Possessions and Passion.
 It was not the passion of sex.
 It was the passion of workaholism.
 I put my professional career above everything else, and this truly was a passionate affair.